 You will receive regular feedback on your performance.

-Although this is a clinical position, the preceptor is involved in research.
+Although this is a clinical position, the preceptors are involved in research.
 Students interested in research should notify the preceptor early in the rotation.
 The availability of a project is at the preceptor's discretion.

-Who should consider this rotation: International medical graduates (IMGs) and students seeking hands-on patient care experience in internal medicine.
+Who should consider this rotation: International medical graduates (IMGs) and students seeking US clinical experience in internal medicine.

 During the rotation: Our team will be checking in periodically with you to ensure that you are having an optimal experience.
 We encourage you to contact us if you have any questions during the rotation.